npm/rfcs/accepted/0000-npm-patches-management.md

 * Purpose: Manage releases of project products.

 * Responsibilities:
-  * Decide what patches and other changes will be included in a released version.
+  * Decide which Developer-accepted pull requests will go into the next release, in accordance with the roadmap, and merge them into integration branches as needed.
   * Manage release cadence.
   * Move `next` releases into `latest` based on input from Bug Champions.
   * Develop and maintain release-related ancillary systems for the project, such as CI, build processes, and release automation for the project.